bluefishjs/bluefish/docs/learn/tutorial-3-framework.md

-# Tutorial Part 3: Bluefish and Solid
+# Tutorial Part 3: Data-Driven Diagrams

 Bluefish is a library in SolidJS, a UI framework.
 That means we can take advantage of SolidJS's features to make our diagrams, too.
 In this tutorial, we'll see how to make custom marks and